Discover the soul-warming magic of Moroccan lentil soup, where centuries of culinary tradition come together in every fragrant spoonful.

 Make ahead: Moroccan lentil soup is an excellent recipe for meal prep for the week.
 It keeps well for days and tastes even better the day after it’s made.

-Refrigerator: Let the soup cool to room temperature, transfer it to an airtight container, and keep it in the fridge for 4 – 5 days.
+Refrigerator: Let the soup cool to room temperature, transfer it to an airtight container, and refrigerate it for 4 – 5 days.

 Freezer: You can freeze this recipe for up to 3 months.
 First, let it cool down, then transfer it to a freezer-friendly container and freeze it.